 The board of directors has a central role in the Company's governance structure, since it has powers over the strategic, organizational and control guidelines for the Company and the Group.
-In consideration of its role, the board of directors meets regularly and endeavors to ensure the effective performance of its duties.
+In consideration of its role, the board of directors meets regularly and endeavours to ensure the effective performance of its duties.

-In particular, and in accordance with the legal framework and specific resolutions of the Board itself (and, in particular, the one passed in May 2014), the board of directors:
+In particular, and in accordance with the legal framework and specific resolutions of the Board itself (and, in particular, the one adopted in May 2014), the board of directors:

-- establishes the corporate governance system for the Company and the Group; - constitutes the Board's internal committees, with consultative and proposing powers, appoints their members and, by approving their internal rules, defines their duties at the time of approval of the respective organizational rules.
-It should be noted that following the shareholders' meeting held on May 22, 2014, the board of directors, in June 2014, re-established the following committees: the control and risk committee; the nomination and compensation committee; the related parties committee; and the corporate governance committee (for an analysis on the composition and responsibilities of such committees as well as the activities carried out, see the paragraph entitled "Committees" of this section of the document);
+- establishes the corporate governance system for the Company and the Group.
+On this regard, it should be noted that in July 2015, the board of directors approved some recommendations aimed at strengthening the corporate governance of Enel's subsidiaries whose shares are listed on regulated markets (currently 14 issuers) and ensuring that all such companies comply with the best practices. - constitutes the Board's internal committees, with consultative and proposing powers, appoints their members and, by approving their internal rules, defines their duties.
+It should be noted that following the shareholders' meeting held on May 22, 2014, the board of directors, in June 2014, re-established the following committees: the control and risk committee; the nomination and compensation committee; the related parties committee; and the corporate governance committee.
+In February 2016, the board of directors approved some amendments to the regulations of the control and risk committee, of the nomination compensation committee, as well as of the corporate governance committee (on that occasion renamed as the corporate governance and sustainability committee) which essentially aim to ensure that the above regulations are consistent with the changes to the Corporate Governance Code made in July 2015 (for an analysis on the composition and responsibilities of such committees as well as the activities carried out, see the paragraph entitled "Committees" of this section of the document);